ghaskins/riak_wiki/pages/Eventual-Consistency.md

 below.

-In our example cluster, we'll assume that it's healthy and all nodes are available, that means sending requests to three replicas of the key requested.
+In our example cluster, we'll assume that it's healthy and all nodes are available, that means sending requests to all three primary replicas of the key requested.

 ## Failure Scenarios